bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 		Message[>] output

 Usually channels are of fixed length and block on send or receive if the channel if full or respectively empty.
-Another type of channel is non-blocking; their square brackets are inverse symbolising their responsiveness.
+The second type of channel is non-blocking indicate by square brackets that are open to the outside.

 		Message]<[ non-blocking-input
 		Message]>[ non-blocking-output

-Finally it can also be expressed as a channel type that the blocking behaviour of a channel is unknown or unimportant.
+Finally a channel type can also express that the blocking behaviour of the channel is unknown or unimportant indicated by the square bracket being open in line with the arrow.

 		Message[<[ may-block-input
 		Message]>] may-block-output

-The different types of channels allow to write functions that work just for blocking (`M[>]`,`M[<]`) or non-blocking (`M]>[`,`M]<[`) channels or both of them (`M]>]`,`M[<[`) and for particular value types or specific instances by using a type variable like `M` would be.
+The different types of channels allow to write functions that work just for blocking (`M[>]`,`M[<]`) or non-blocking (`M]>[`,`M]<[`) channels or both of them (`M]>]`,`M[<[`) and with particular value types or wide range (possibly any) type using a type variable like `M` would be one.

 #### Cross-Channel-Synchronisation
-As channels can block a situation naturally arises where a value should be send to the first of a couple of channels that accepts the value or where a value should be received from the first of a couple of channels that has a value available with the guarantee that in the end only one channel is affected.
+As channels could block a situation naturally arises where a value should be send to the first of a couple of channels that accepts the value or where a value should be received from the first of a couple of channels that has a value available with the guarantee that when it happens only one channel is affected.
 This is called a _select_ operation.

-To receive the first available value from a list of channels the alternatives are listed with the _select_ operator `|=` instead of usual _let_ `=`:
+To receive (`<<`) the first available value from a list of channels the alternatives are listed with the _select_ operator `|=` (instead of usual _let_ `=`):

 		T value
 			|= channel-a <<